 At a Glance

-Summit Ranger District (HWY 108) - This campground is first-come, first-serve.
-This campground is scheduled to close for the season on 10/12/15.
+Summit Ranger District (HWY 108) - This campground is closed for the season.

 Typically, Cascade Creek Campground is open May through September, weather permitting.